MakeSchool-Tutorials/ecommerce-tutorial/P12-Shopping-Cart-Features/content.md

 git push
 ```

-**CONGRATS on completing the ecommerce tutorial!** You should now have a better understanding on how to use HTML, CSS, and JS together!
+**CONGRATS on completing the Mood Shop tutorial!** You should now have a better understanding on how to use HTML, CSS, and JS together!